Akira25/autoupdate/README.md

 ### Automatic Mode
 Set `AUTO="ON"` in config file.
 The script will check weekly for updates.
+If AUTO is set to ON, the automatic update might also be started manually by `autoupdate a`.

 ## Disclaimer
 Upgrades which are not supported by the developers of Freifunk Berlin might break your configuration.
 Therefore this script should not